KIBM

-KIBM (1490 AM) is an oldies formatted broadcast radio station licensed to Omaha, Nebraska, serving the Omaha–Council Bluffs metropolitan area.
-KIBM is owned and operated by Steven Seline, through licensee Walnut Radio, LLC.
-KIBM's transmitter is located near South 32nd Avenue and Vinton Street in the Hanscom Park neighborhood near Downtown Omaha.
+KIBM (1490 AM) is a commercial radio station in Omaha, Nebraska, serving the Omaha–Council Bluffs metropolitan area.
+KIBM airs an oldies radio format known as "Boomer Radio."
+It is owned and operated by Steven Seline, through licensee Walnut Radio, LLC.
+The studios and offices are on Burt Street in Omaha.

+KIBM is powered at 970 watts during the day and 900 watts at night, using a non-directional antenna.
+The transmitter is near South 38th Street and Wright Street in the Hanscom Park neighborhood near Downtown Omaha.
+Programming is also heard on two FM translators at 94.5 and 104.1 MHz in Omaha.

 History

+Early years

+The station signed on the air in March 1942.
+The original call sign was KBON and the power was 250 watts, a fraction of its current output.
+It was owned by Inland Broadcasting and was a network affiliate of the Mutual Broadcasting System.

-KIBM signed on in 1942 as KBON.
-It changed to KLNG on July 1, 1970.
+After 28 years as KBON, the station changed to KLNG on July 1, 1970, and flipped to an all-news format.
 By early 1977, KLNG identified as "Newsradio 149".
 However, on June 1 of that year, KLNG became KYNN and took on a country music format.
 On April 9, 1985, at 6 a.m., the station flipped to oldies as KEDS.
-Due to poor ratings, on July 2, 1987, KEDS dropped the oldies format and began simulcasting KEZO-FM.
-The simulcast would last until the early 1990s, when KEZO flipped to sports talk (the first station of its kind in the Omaha market), and would adopt the KOSR call letters in March 1996.
-The sports format would last until April 25, 2005, when then-sister station KOMJ (590 AM) swapped formats, with 1490 adopting KOMJ's adult standards format and call letters.
+Due to poor ratings, on July 2, 1987, KEDS dropped the oldies format and began simulcasting the album rock format on KEZO-FM.
+The station took the call sign KEZO.

+In October 1993, KEZO began adding more sports-oriented programming by becoming the new affiliate for the Omaha Royals and Omaha Lancers, as well as Nebraska baseball games.
+It later broke from the simulcast with the FM altogether and flipped to sports radio, the first station of its kind in the Omaha market.
+The Journal Broadcast Group bought the station in October 1994.
+KEZO adopted the KOSR call sign on April 1, 1996.
+The sports format continued until April 25, 2005, when then-sister station KOMJ (590 AM) swapped formats, with 1490 adopting KOMJ's adult standards format and call letters.